civboot/civlua/zoa/README.md

 * walk all values recursively.
 Every value behind a reference is put in a `table[value] = nextIdx()` where the idx is a number that increments from `1` (`0` is reserved as `null`).
 If the value is already in the table it is skipped.
-  * Every field _within_ a value (for a struct or enum) gets its own idx.
+  * Every field _within_ a value (for a struct or enum) gets its own idx (but is not prefixed by a tid since that is already known).
 Enum's always consume the maximum number of idxs any of their variants would consume.
-  * For arrays, the whole array uses the first idx, and each value gets its own set of idxs.
+  * For arrays, the whole array uses the first idx, and each value gets its own set of idxs (again not prefixed by tid).
 This allows fields to reference either the whole array OR values within the array.
+  * s (strings) cannot have references to their internal values (they are given exactly one idx)
 * From now on, any references will use the idx to refer to the value.
 * The values in this table are then serialized from idx high->low.
 Each value is prefixed by its ity (the types must be a known constant size) and if it's an